 Want to make fun and healthy treats for your dog?
-These pumpkin dog treats are easy to make and great for your dog’s digestive system.
+These homemade pumpkin dog treats are easy to make and great for your dog’s digestive system.
 Wayfair is also a big fan of dogs and so they were kind enough to sponsor this post.

 I try to make sure I’m feeding my dog high-quality dog food so of course, I want to make sure her treats are also good quality.
 So many dog treats are full of questionable ingredients.
 I buy higher quality treats for her often but I thought it would also be fun to make her some from scratch.